The Intellectual Character Initiative

 Cultivating the Virtues of the Lion Mind

 The Intellectual Character Initiative is a three-year project aimed at embedding a deeper focus on intellectual character formation across LMU in ways that are informed by and strengthen its Jesuit and Marymount identities.
-The project is sponsored by a generous grant from The Educating Character Initiative at Wake Forest University and the Lily Endowment Inc.
+The project is sponsored by a generous grant from The Educating Character Initiative at Wake Forest University and the Lilly Endowment Inc.

 Welcome Letter from the Co-Directors